An underdog story powered by community – thank you for all your incredible support

 When you think of tulips, chances are you picture vibrant spring gardens or the iconic striped fields of the Netherlands.
 However, behind these cultivated tulips lies a wilder story — one of resilience, diversity, and survival.
 In remote mountains, steppe, grasslands, and semi-deserts the wild ancestors that enabled the creation of horticultural tulips reside.
-Understanding … Continue reading How can the Green Status of Species Help Inform the Conservation of Wild Tulips
+Understanding … Continue reading How Can the Green Status of Species Help Inform the Conservation of Wild Tulips

 Reflections on the passing of Professor Kaiyrkul Shalpykov (1964 – 2025)